Paphra/printf/test/README.md

 root@77d4f67c086c:~/printf/test#
 ```

-I have removed the files but you can reproduce the same following the steps or another approach.
+I have removed the files but you can reproduce the same following the steps or another approach